charder001/web-app-from-scratch-1920/README.md

 # Web App From Scratch @cmda-minor-web 1819

 ## What does your app do, what is the goal?
+I'm creating a weather app

 ## Which actors are there in your application?

 ## Which API is used and what are the limitations?
+For this app i will be using the Dark Sky API.
+I chose the dark sky API because it was recommended by our teachers.
+It is really easy to work with and has decent documentation.
+The API allows 1,000 free calls each day.

-## How does flowed interaction through the application?
+## How does the interaction flow through the application?

 ## Which design patterns and best practices